meinardmueller/libfmp/README.md

 https://meinardmueller.github.io/libfmp

-If you use the libfmp, please consider the following references.
+If you use the package libfmp, please consider the following references.

 ## References